NHSDigital/bcss-playwright/docs/SubjectCriteriaBuilderApllication.md

 ### Pre-requisites

-Before running the application, you must create a `local.env` file containing your Oracle database credentials.
+Before running the application, you must create a `local.env` file containing your Oracle database credentials.<br>
 You can generate a template for this file by running:

 ```bash